-Last year, the Mission Trails Regional Park Foundation received a “microgrant” from the Coalition for Clean Air to produce a video about some of the native trees of MTRP and another about how to properly plant trees.
+In 2020, the Mission Trails Regional Park Foundation received a microgrant from the Coalition for Clean Air to produce a video about some of the native trees of MTRP and another about how to properly plant trees.
 The videos’ host is MTRP Ranger Heidi Gutknecht, who shares characteristics about the trees, which can be grown at home, and demonstrate how trees should be planted and maintained.
 And, of course, Ranger Heidi discusses how crucially important trees are in improving air quality.

 After watching the videos and exploring the below resources, our hope is that you will be inspired to plant trees, whether native, ornamental, or fruit trees.
 Many thanks to the Coalition for Clean Air and SDG&E for underwriting the production of the videos, which were produced by the MTRP Foundation with camera and editing by Darren Kawasaki.

-If you can’t plant a tree, you can still participate in California Clean Air Day by taking the Clean Air Pledge!
+You can participate in California Clean Air Day by taking the Clean Air Pledge!
 There’s a pledge for both children and adults, so even the little ones can help take steps to clean our air.

 Articles and Reports